imjoseangel/sandbox/kubernetes/netdebug/README.md

-# Learn how to Speed Up Kubernetes microservices by debugging DNS network traffic
+# Increase Kubernetes microservices performance by tunning up DNS configuration and learn how to analyze your pod network traffic all at once

 ## Introduction